-8
+Figure 8.

 D).
 Create an Amazon S3 endpoint.

 By default, traffic between an Amazon Redshift cluster and Amazon S3 traverses the public AWS network.
 A VPC endpoint forces all COPY and UNLOAD traffic between your cluster and your data on Amazon S3 to stay in your VPC.